 In the Second Position of the 17th discussion al-Ghazâlî presents two different “approaches” (singl. maslak) in order to counter Avicenna’s position that the necessary connection between existing causes and effects renders some miracles in the Qur’an impossible.
 In the First Approach al-Ghazâlî denies the existence of “natures” (tabâ’i’) and of causal connections and maintains that God creates every event immediately.
 This is the part of the 17th discussion where he presents occasionalism as a viable explanation of what we have usually come to refer as efficient causality.
 God’s eternal and unchanging knowledge already contains all events that will happen in creation.
 By creating combustion every time fire touches cotton, God follows a certain custom (‘âda).
 In real terms, however, combustion occurs only concomitantly when fire touches cotton and is not connected to this event.
 In the First Approach of the Second Position in the 17th discussion (al-Ghazâlî 2000a, 169.14–171.11) and in some of his later works (al-Ghazâlî 1962), he maintains that causal processes may simply be the result of God’s habit and that He creates what we consider a cause and its effect individually and immediately.
 When God wishes to perform a miracle and confirm the mission of one of His prophets, he suspends His habit and omits to create the effect He usually does according to His habit.

 The Second Approach (al-Ghazâlî 2000a, 171.12–174.8) presents a very different explanation of prophetical miracles.
-Marmura (1981) called it “al-Ghazâlî's second causal theory.”
+Marmura (1981) called it “al-Ghazâlî’s second causal theory.”
 Here al-Ghazâlî accepts the existence of “natures” (tabâ’i’) and of unchanging connections between causes and their effects.
 In the second causal theory al-Ghazâlî merely points out that despite human efforts in the natural sciences, we are far away from knowing all causes and explaining all processes in nature.
 It may well be the case that those miracles that the falâsifa deny have immanent natural causes that are unknown to us.
 When Moses, for instance, threw his stick to the ground and it changed into a serpent (Qur’an, 7.107, 20.69, 26.32) the material of the wooden stick may have undergone a rapid transformation and become a living animal.
 We know that wood disintegrates with time and becomes earth that fertilizes and feeds plants.
 These plants are, in turn, the fodder of herbivores, which are consumed by carnivores like snakes.
-The falâsifa cannot exclude that some unknown cause may rapidly expedite the usually slow process where the matter of a wooden stick is transformed into a snake.
+The falâsifa cannot exclude that some unknown cause acts as a catalyst and may rapidly expedite the usually slow process where the matter of a wooden stick is transformed into a snake.
 These and other explanations given in the Second Approach are only examples of how the prophetical miracles may be the result of natural causes that are not fully understood by humans.

 Marmura (1965, 183; 1981, 97) rejected the suggestion that al-Ghazâlî might have held occasionalism and secondary causality as two cum-possible cosmological explanations.
 Marmura conceded that al-Ghazâlî makes use of causalist language “sometimes in the way it is used in ordinary Arabic, sometimes in a more specifically Avicennian / Aristotelian way” and that this usage of language is innovative for the Ash’arite school discourse (1995, 89).
 Yet in all major points of Muslim theology al-Ghazâlî held positions that follow closely the ones developed by earlier Ash’arite scholars, namely the possibility of miracles, the creation of humans acts, and God’s freedom during the creation of the universe (1995, 91, 93–97, 99–100).
 In Marmura’s view, al-Ghazâlî never deviated from occasionalism, while he sometimes expressed his opinions in ambiguous language that mocked philosophical parlance, probably in order to lure followers of falsâfa into the Ash’arite occasionalist camp.